BARNES-JEWISH HOSPITAL HISTORY

 On January 31,1996, Barnes and Jewish Hospitals officially merged, combining medical staffs, streamlining operations, and forming a single board and management team.
 Today, Barnes-Jewish Hospital is the premier academic medical center in the region, serving as the primary teaching hospital for Washington University School of Medicine.
-It is the largest hospital in Missouri, and is consistently ranked on the "Honor Roll" of America’s best hospitals in U.S. News & World Report.
+It is the largest hospital in Missouri, and is consistently ranked among America’s best hospitals by U.S. News & World Report.

 THE DAVID A. GEE ADMINISTRATIVE FELLOWSHIP